-If you’ve ever wanted to live in a home which is as much a statement about your personality as it is somewhere to rest your head, then you might want to consider a dome house.
+If you’ve ever wanted to live in a home that is as much a statement about your personality as it is somewhere to rest your head, then you might want to consider a dome house often known as geodesic dome homes.

 There are some very sound environmental reasons to do so too.

-Our guide to dome houses will walk you through the types of dome housing, the benefits (and the drawbacks) of having a dome house, how to build one and the costs involved.
+Our guide to geodesic dome homes will walk you through the types of dome housing, the benefits (and the drawbacks) of having a geodesic dome house, how to build one, and the costs involved.

 Come and check out this fun and charming way to live.